orstavik/JoiComponents/book/chapter2/Discussion_conflicting_gestures.md

 gesture functions.
 In Safari, you must rely on the old fashioned way of calling `preventDefault()`.
 It is messy.
 Really messy.

-However.
-And here is some really good news for you my reader.
-With the approach for handling custom events in this book, this problem is really not that big.
-Actually, it is quite small.
-Firstly, event listeners for touchmove are only added *after* the first touchdown is triggered.
-This means that the touchmove event listeners will not interfere with touchmove events outside of the element and scrolling, because they then *do not exist*.
-Secondly, in the mixin it is simple to add custom behavior for both intercepting the original events.
-For example: when the event is first triggered, listen for the touchmove on the whole window, and not just the element itself or a specific parent.
-If the event listener was always attached, this would not be possible as it would be far too invasive.
-But since the listener is only active once a certain gesture has been initialized (by for example pressing on a particular element), the invasiveness becomes only a strength.
-This "when relevant, invade" pattern, can also be applied to restricting other native gestures from starting, as well as capturering events for itself.

-And that makes it very simple to make smart gestures that both disable native gestures and capture its own events without neither causing a lot of

-## What the h*¤#% is CSS "touch-action: none" and "user-select: none"?

 -->